🎉Grand Opening: May 2026

 Tobacco and Alcohol

-Smoking and excessive alcohol consumption are significant risk factors for gum disease, oral health complications, and other serious conditions.
-Reducing or eliminating tobacco use and moderating alcohol intake can have a meaningful positive impact on your oral and general health.
+Smoking and excessive alcohol consumption are well-established risk factors for gum disease and oral health conditions.
+Reducing or stopping tobacco use can have a significant positive impact on your oral and general health.

 Attend Regular Checkups